codhah92/CineFlix/README.md

 row contains 6 or more series.
 The scroll was created using a react library called react-slick.
 The scroll slides 6 series at a time until it reaches the last few series within the genre.

 ## Search
+A search bar is available for users to dynamically search for the titles of series.
+When a user begins to input a title in the search bar of the browse page, the page will redirect to a Search page, through which the user can then begin to find the title of their choice.
+The search page provides users with access to all videos that they'd like to watch and also allows users to add videos to their 'My List'.

 ## Future Directions for the Project
+Additional features to implement for Cineflix include:
+- [ ] Continue Watching for series that user is currently watching
+- [ ] Notifications for new series
+- [ ] OAuth
+- [ ] Infinite Scroll
+- [ ] Autoplaying episodes immediately after the end of a previous episode in a series